PokemonAutomation/ComputerControl/Wiki/Software/DiscordBot.md

 ***

-## Advanced Settings

-Now that you have a webhook working, here's the guide for the remaining webhook settings.

-### Column: "Enabled"

-This lets you turn on or off the entire webhook.
-If unchecked, nothing will be sent to that webhook.
-Thus you can disable webhooks without deleting them from the program.
+# Expanded Settings Overview

 ### Column: "Description"

-Enter your own description for this webhook so you can identify them.
-This doesn't matter if you only have webhook, but is very useful when you have many of them.
+Enter your own description for each channel so you can identify them more easily.

 ### Column: "Allow Pings"